There are many more things to do in Cagliari than you’d expect – so many, that even locals hardly get to do them all.

 Walk up the Torri

-O of the nicest things to do in Cagliari to get fantastic views is walking up one or both of the two Pisan towers that dominate the city.
+To get fantastic views of the city, walk up one or both of the two Pisan towers that dominate the city.
 Torre dell’Elefante and Torre di San Pancrazio were both built at the beginning of the 14th century by the Aragonese rules, for protective reasons.
 Walking up is not what to do in Cagliari if you are afraid of heights.
 If you manage to get over your fears, you’ll be rewarded with splendid views.

 Visit Cattedrale di Santa Maria

-One of the unmissable things to do in Cagliari is visiting the beautiful Cathedral, in Piazza Palazzo.
+Cagliari’s Cathedral, in Piazza Palazzo, is one of the most beautiful churches in town.
 It dates back to the 13th century, and its interior is a fantastic example of Baroque style.
 To the side of the altar there is a beautifully decorated crypt where the tombs of the members of the Savoy royal family are located.

 Then go to Palazzo Viceregio